NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 9. Open nautilus windows with a target path.
 If that path is already open in another window, simply raise it, to avoid multiple nautilus windows with the same path (which happens often if this check is not in place before opening the window).
 This was the trigger to change to X11 from Wayland, as Wayland does not support window management in a straightforward way as X11 does, and it was giving me too many headaches.
 I do not discard in the future to ==TRY== to implement jarvis in wayland.

-*[Source: actions.py:33]*
+*[Source: actions.py:7]*

 ---

+<a id="general-2"></a>

+## Configuration Flow Architecture

+How environment variables in config.env reach this module:

+config.env is generated with setup_config.py script (to be executed in the jarvis directory).

+1. systemd jarvis.service loads config.env via 'EnvironmentFile'.

+2. jarvis.service starts main.sh: this script activates the venv and runs python -m jarvis

+3. \_\_main\_\_.py delegates to core.application which reads environment variables using os.getenv()

+4. core.application calls config.initialization.init_jarvis() with all configuration

+5. init_jarvis() uses the general init_module() function to set global variables in this module

+6. This module stores them in global variables for use by action functions

+### Configuration Flow

+Configuration flows: config.env -> systemd -> main.sh -> python -m jarvis -> \_\_main\_\_.py -> core.application -> config.initialization -> actions.py

+This uses a Global Configuration with Dynamic Initialization (DI) pattern.

+### Why not read environment variables directly in this module?

+We could have each action function call `os.getenv()` directly, but I chose centralized global configuration instead because:

+- Keeps configuration loading centralized in core.application, so it is easier to maintain

+- Makes dependencies explicit (you can see what each module needs)

+- Better separation of concerns (core.application handles config, this module handles actions)

+The .env file provides the configuration, not the logic itself.
+The logic is provided through initialization.py and core.application.py

+*[Source: actions.py:40]*

+---

 <a id="general-3"></a>

-## Circular import to avoid

-I was importing render_keys from ui.render at the top of the file, but this was causing a circular import issue.

-render_keys import moved inside toggle_mic function to avoid circular import

-This breaks the cycle: actions -> ui.render -> core.logic -> actions

-*[Source: actions.py:66]*

----

-<a id="general-4"></a>
+## Global variable declarations for dynamic initialization

+==IMPORTANT==: Global variable declarations are MANDATORY for the init_module() pattern to work.
-The config.initialization.init_module() function uses hasattr() to check if each variable

-exists in this module's namespace before attempting to set its value with setattr().
+The config.initialization.init_module() function uses hasattr() to check if each variable exists in this module's namespace before attempting to set its value with setattr().
 Without these declarations, hasattr() returns False and initialization silently fails.

 Initialization flow: